PCMBarber/DnD_Character_Gen/README.md

 - access_key: **String**
 - secret_key: **String**
 - db_password: **String**
+- key_name: **String**

-All pulled from system environment variables named;
+Three pulled from system environment variables named;

 - TF_VAR_access_key
 - TF_VAR_secret_key
 - TF_VAR_db_password

+The `key_name` variable is set by default to `terraforminit`, you can change this in the variables file.

 You can run all required commands once setting up the environment variables by running:

-`NOTE: Don't forget to change the key_name in use in the EC2 module to one you have access to`

 ```bash
 cd infrastructure/